xvrh/lottie-flutter/README.md

 Version `v3.0` introduced the `renderCache` parameter to help reduce an excessive energy consumption.

 In this mode, the frames of the animation are rendered lazily in an offscreen cache.
-Subsequent runs of the animation are very cheap to render.
+Subsequent runs of the animation are cheaper to render.
 It helps reduce the power usage of the application at the cost of an increased memory usage.

 ## Limitations
 This port supports the same [feature set as Lottie Android](https://airbnb.io/lottie/#/supported-features).